Summer Garden Awards

 SF7 For climbers and trailers

-SF8 For Tuberous Begonias
+SF8 For tuberous begonias

 SPECIAL AWARDS FOR COMMERCIAL PROPERTY GARDENS

-SF9 North Canterbury Flour Milling Trophy
+SF9 North Canterbury Flour Milling Award

 To be judged by a separate panel.

-SF10 Academy Funeral Services Challenge Cup.
+SF10 Academy Funeral Services Award

 For an outstanding feature in a commercial property.